 QueryStorm Runtime license¶

 Tech users are usually going to be the ones writing code and embedding it into Excel files.
 If those files are sent to business users, they also need to have QueryStorm installed for those scripts and queries to be able to execute.
 The business users however don't need to write code themselves so they do not need a full license for QueryStorm.
 Runtime licenses are available for purchase, and are considerably cheaper than the full ones.
-They enable embedded code to run, but they don't see the code editing features:
+They enable embedded code to run, but they don't allow the user to use (or see) the code editing features:

 Talk to us¶